-Ubud is one of the most popular tourist areas.
+Ubud is one of the most popular tourist areas in Bali.
 It is easy to understand why.
-With its yoga studios, amazing clothes shops, delicious restaurants and many temples there are lots of things to do in Ubud.
-More than that though, Ubud has a relaxed and Bohemian vibe, which is unique to this part of Bali.
+With its yoga studios, amazing clothes shops, delicious restaurants and many temples, there are lots of things to do in Ubud.
+More than that though, Ubud has a relaxed and bohemian vibe, which is unique to this part of Bali.
 To help you make the most of your trip to the city I decided to create a shortlist of some of my favourite things to do in Ubud.
 The list includes a few of the less well known tourist destinations.

 Here are the highlights of my favourite activities around Ubud.
 I’ve picked my favourites and then shared some other ideas just in case you want some extra inspiration 🙂